jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Must Have

-- Can deploy a Docker image with autoscaling application into a Kubernetes cluster.
+- Can deploy a Docker image with autoscaling application into a K8s cluster.
 - Autoscaler repeatedly runs.
 - Supports user logic, can triggered through a shell command, allows